slimovich/Realworld-fastapi-gino-template/README.md

 - PostgreSQL as a databse
 - PGAdmin4 client for postgreSQL
 - Makefile for building project
-- SonarCube for analysing code and interpreting pytest and cov report
+- SonarQube for analysing code and interpreting pytest and cov report
 - Docker for packaging and deployment
 - Flake8 and Mypy for analysing code
 - Isort, Black, Autoflake for formating code